 Robert McDuffie Biography

 Grammy-nominated violinist Robert McDuffie enjoys a dynamic and multi-faceted career.
-While appearing as soloist with the world's foremost orchestras, he can also be found sharing the stage with Gregg Allman and Chuck Leavell in "Midnight Rider," with actress/playwright Anna Deavere Smith in Martin Luther King's "Letter from Birmingham Jail," or playing Bach for Memphis Jook dancer Li'l Buck.
+While appearing as soloist with the world's foremost orchestras, he enjoys sharing the stage with actress/playwright Anna Deavere Smith in Martin Luther King's "Letter from Birmingham Jail," playing Bach for Memphis Jook dancer Li'l Buck, or performing with Chuck Leavell and the late Gregg Allman in "Midnight Rider".
 Philip Glass dedicated his Second Violin Concerto, "The American Four Seasons," to Mr. McDuffie.
-Mike Mills of the iconic band R.E.M. is currently composing a concerto for violin and rock band for him.
+Mike Mills of the iconic band R.E.M. composed "Concerto for Violin, Rock Band and String Orchestra" for him.
 Robert McDuffie is the founder of both the Rome Chamber Music Festival in Italy and the Robert McDuffie Center for Strings at Mercer University in his native city of Macon, Georgia.

 Robert McDuffie has appeared as soloist with most of the major orchestras of the world, including the New York and Los Angeles Philharmonics; the Chicago, San Francisco, National, Atlanta, Houston, Dallas, St. Louis, Montreal, and Toronto Symphonies; the Philadelphia, Cleveland, and Minnesota Orchestras; the Leipzig Gewandhaus Orchestra, the North German Radio Orchestra, the Düsseldorf Symphony, the Frankfurt Radio Orchestra, the Deutsche Kammerphilharmonie Bremen, the Hamburg Symphony, Bruckner Orchestra Linz, Orchestra del Teatro alla Scala, Santa Cecilia Orchestra of Rome, Venice Baroque Orchestra, Jerusalem Symphony, Orquesta Sinfónica Nacional de Mexico, Orquesta Sinfónica de Mineria; and all of the major orchestras of Australia.